avinashvaidya09/multi_agent_system_demo/README.md

 - **Rest Client** is configured for API testing.

 ## Agent Evaluation
-1. Lets evaluate agents with the help of open telemetry.
+1. Building agents is one thing, but evaluating their performance is also very critical for successful implementation of Agentic AI solutions.
+In this section, I will walk you through the observability stack, which can be integrated with your application to visualize performance metrics for the agents and their functions.

+2. Usecase: To make this interesting, I have captured the response times of the **/chat** endpoint and agent function **/get_weather_data**.
+At the end of the tutorial, you should be able to visualize your agent performance.
+Let's start.

-2. Import below libraries
+3. Import below libraries
     ```
     poetry add opentelemetry-sdk
     poetry add opentelemetry-api
     ```
-3. The above libraries provide below features
+4. The above libraries provide below features
     - opentelemetry-api → API interface for traces and metrics.
     - opentelemetry-sdk → SDK for collecting and processing data.
     - opentelemetry-exporter-prometheus → Exporter to view metrics locally.

-4. Created a observability class - [agent_observability.py](/mas_autogen/app/utils/agent_observability.py).
+5. Created a observability class - [agent_observability.py](/mas_autogen/app/utils/agent_observability.py).
 In this class, I have created two methods, one for tracing the API endpoints and other for tracing agent functions.

-5. Add decorator on the api endpoint in [agent_service.py](/mas_autogen/app/services/agent_service.py)
+6. Add decorator on the api endpoint in [agent_service.py](/mas_autogen/app/services/agent_service.py)
     ```
     @router.post("/chat")
     @agent_observability.metric_decorator(endpoint="/chat")